2023 Best Value Teaching English or French Graduate Certificate Schools in the Plains States Region

 Full Teaching English or French at Minnesota State University - Mankato Report

-You’ll be in good company if you decide to attend Concordia University, Nebraska.
-It ranked #3 on our 2023 Best Value Teaching English or French Graduate Certificate Schools in the Plains States Region list.
+You’ll join some of the best and brightest minds around you if you attend Concordia University, Nebraska.
+The school came in at #3 on this year’s Best Value Teaching English or French Graduate Certificate Schools in the Plains States Region list.
 Concordia University, Nebraska is a small private not-for-profit school located in the town of Seward.

-Out-of-state tuition fees for graduate students at Concordia University, Nebraska are $8,650 per year.
+The average tuition and fees for an out-of-state graduate students at Concordia University, Nebraska are $8,650 a year.

-Full Teaching English or French at Concordia University, Nebraska Report
+Read full report on Teaching English or French at Concordia University, Nebraska

 Hamline graduate students pay an average of $10,402 in tuition and fees each year.